Czirion/comparative-genomics-workshop/_extras/faq.md

 title: Frequently Asked Questions
 ---

-# FIXME ...

-Thank you for your interest in hosting or teaching a Metagenomics workshop.
-Below you will find answers to some frequently asked questions about this curriculum.
-If the answer to your question doesn’t appear, please contact us using the Contact link in the righthand lower corner of this page.
+Thank you for your interest in hosting or teaching our Pangenomics Workshop.
+Below you will find answers to some frequently asked questions (FAQs) about this curriculum.
+If the answer to your question doesn’t appear here, please contact us using the Contact link in the righthand lower corner of this page.

 * [For Hosts](#hosts)
 * [For Instructors](#instructors)